Home

 ENTEROLAB lab is the only lab utilizing this specialized patented stool testing for detecting the Antigliadin Antibody and the tTG before it gets into the blood.
 If you have had a stool test elsewhere it would be a different test.

-ENTEROLAB offers tests for other food cross-reactivity: dairy, soy, egg, and yeast, and more tests are being developed.
-These other proteins may also cause havoc in the body.
+ENTEROLAB offers testing for other food sensitivities: dairy, soy, egg, yeast, and other proteins that may also raise havoc in the body.

 “Stool testing for the antigliadin antibodies is so much more sensitive than blood tests that the antibodies can still be detected in the intestine up to 1-2 years after beginning the GF Diet; this depends on each person’s ability to produce the IgA antibodies,” according to EnteroLab.